brajeshwar/brajeshwar.github.io/_posts/2009/2009-02-26-ocricket-in-public-beta.md

----
-layout: post
-title: oCricket in Public Beta
+# oCricket in Public Beta
----

 I'm involved with [oCricket](http://ocricket.com/), a Startup which is trying to bring a new paradigm to the world of Cricket, its fans and followers alike.
 After our initial hiccups and shake-up in the team, we're finally ready for Public Beta.